 If you'd like to be added to the waiting list for a closed drop point email firstname.lastname@example.org.

 We’re working hard to ensure any disruption is minimal, and that collection arrangements enable social distancing.
 Some of our Drop Points have changed their opening hours.
 The most recent changes are:

 The pub will be opening its doors again due to lifting of COVID restrictions, from 12th April 2021.
 Crop Drop customers may collect at the following times.
-All customers have been emailed with the relevant info.
+All Beehive customers have been emailed the relevant information.

 Pick up times from Thursday 15th April onwards:

 Middle Lane Market

 They are serving through the door Weds - Friday, and in store shopping on Saturday and Sunday.

 Thursdays: 2pm - 7pm